 Pickleball Fact Sheet

-2018 Pickleball Fact Sheet
+2020 Pickleball Fact Sheet

 Pickleball is a court sport played on a badminton-sized court with the net set to a height of 34 inches at the center.
-It is played with a perforated plastic ball similar to a wiffle ball and composite or wooden paddles about twice the size of ping-pong paddles.
+It is played with a perforated plastic ball and composite or wooden paddles about twice the size of ping-pong paddles.
 It can be played indoors or outdoors and is easy for beginners to learn, but can develop into a fast-paced, competitive game for experienced players.
 In addition, the game has developed a passionate following due to its friendly, social nature, and its multi-generational appeal.

 Pickleball can be played as singles or doubles.
 New players can learn the basic rules quickly in a single session.
 No special apparel is needed – just something comfortable and appropriate for a court sport.
 Equipment is inexpensive and easily portable.
 The game can be played by all ages and is particularly popular in school P.E. programs and in adult living communities.

 The sport is governed by the USA Pickleball Association (USAPA.org), which maintains the rules, promotes the sport, sanctions tournaments, and provides player rankings.
-For more information, please visit: www.usapa.org
+For more information, please visit: www.usapa.org.

-2018 marks the 53rd Anniversary of pickleball, as it was invented in 1965 on Bainbridge Island, a short ferry ride from Seattle, by three enterprising dads – Joel Pritchard, Bill Bell, and Barney McCallum.
+2020 marks the 55th Anniversary of pickleball, as it was invented in 1965 on Bainbridge Island, a short ferry ride from Seattle, by three enterprising dads – Joel Pritchard, Bill Bell, and Barney McCallum.
 Their children were bored with their usual summertime activities.
 It evolved from the original handmade equipment and simple rules into a popular sport throughout North America and is now taking off in other parts of the world.

 A pickleball court is 20’ x 44’ for both singles and doubles.
 The net is hung at 36” at the ends and hangs 34” in the middle.
 A non-volley zone extends 7’ back from the net on each side,

 commonly called “the kitchen.”
 In 2017, USAPA and the American Sports Builders Association (ASBA) co-produced and released an official pickleball courts construction and maintenance manual for the industry.
 Copies of this manual can be purchased at: https://www.sportsbuilders.org/publications/

 Competitive paddles used in pickleball are constructed from a high-tech composite, ranging in cost from $50-$150 each.
 An official pickleball is made of plastic and is between .78 to .935 ounces and 2.874 to 2.972 inches in diameter.
 There are no color restrictions other than the ball must be a single, consistent color.
-The USAPA has tested and approved a number of outdoor and indoor balls for official tournament play.
+The USAPA has tested and approved several outdoor and indoor balls for official tournament play.
 For more information on equipment approved for sanctioned play, see the following:

 Places to Play